APPLY TO JOIN OUR TEAM ! send your resume to firstname.lastname@example.org

 Céline is a 1985 graduate of McGill University with a bachelor's degree in Occupational Therapy.
 In 1994, she completed a certificate in Health Administration at the University of Montreal.
 She practiced as an Occupational Therapy department coordinator of the rehabilitation department in the hospital where she worked.

-in 1995, she expanded her business and teaching skills by becoming a medical representative for an international corporation and taught and organized splinting workshops.
+in 1995, she expanded her business and teaching skills by becoming a medical representative for an international corporation and taught and organized splinting workshops to fellow therapists and university students.
 Celine returned to clinical practice and became a Certified Hand Therapist in 1997, the year she moved to British Columbia.

-She opened her first private clinic, Coastal Hand Clinic, 9 years ago, in October 2007.
+She opened her first private clinic, Coastal Hand Clinic, nearly 12 years ago, in October 2007.

-Céline is current program chair for the 2017 Canadian Hand Therapy (CSHT) Annual meeting to be held next April in Vancouver.
+Céline was the program chair for the 2017 Canadian Hand Therapy (CSHT) Annual meeting that was held in Vancouver.

-December 2012, she proudly became the first Certified Hand Therapist to offer services in the Sea to sky corridor, based in Squamish under the name "Alpine Hand Clinic".
-She currently divides her time between the two clinics and has lived in Squamish for the past 3 years.
+In 2012, she became the first Certified Hand Therapist to offer services in the Sea to sky corridor, based in Squamish under the name "Alpine Hand Clinic".
+She currently works at her two clinic locations and has lived in Squamish for nearly 6 years.

 Posted By: Maelle Ricker, Canadian Gold Medalist - Snowboard Cross 2010